akovanev/kovanev.github.io/_posts/2020-09-08-Integration-testing-with-data-generator.md

 }
 </code></pre>

 Let's aslo assume that the middleware is still under development.
-So the return data may have a lot of issues, including missing properties, the wrong format  etc. I'd like the service to be written in such a way that all the consistent data is proceeded to a higher level, while all the issues will be logged.
+So the returned data may have a lot of problems, including missing properties, the wrong format  etc. I'd like the service to be written in such a way that all consistent data is pushed to a higher level, while all the issues will be logged.

-I expect that the response data to be in json, and all of the dto's will derive from the following class.
+I expect the response data to be in json, and all of the dto's will derive from the following class.

 <pre><code class="language-cs">abstract class Result
 {